iamziqian/word-munch-extension-serverless/docs/word_munch_story.md

 ## Inspiration

 2 AM.
 AWS documentation.
 Confusing sentence.

 *Tab.
 Copy.
 Paste.
 ChatGPT.
 Answer.
 Tab back.*

-Reading flow?
-Dead.
+Reading flow? **Dead.**

 Five minutes later?
 Completely forgotten.
 It wasn't *my* thinking.

 *"Where did they explain the authentication earlier?"*

 Digital archaeology: endless scrolling, Ctrl+F battles, re-reading entire sections.
-My curiosity was sharp, but my tools were prehistoric.

 **The irony:** I was using AI to think for me, then using my brain to do what computers excel at.